Battlefield 6: Plot

 In September 2027, NATO forces prepare to evacuate Georgia to make way for the private military company Pax Armata, ostensibly in a peaceful transfer.
-While preparing for a briefing, U.S. Marine Raider Gunnery Sergeant Dylan Murphy (Jay Walker) and his squad Tempest 1-2 are ambushed by Pax forces in an unprovoked offensive.
-Murphy rallies his squad to destroy critical cybersecurity installations to prevent Pax Armata from acquiring them; they succeed, but their extraction helicopter is shot down and crashes, which the squad barely survives, however they then become completely surrounded and overrun by Pax troops that leads into an intense last stand gunfight that kills most of the team, except Murphy, leaving him the only sole survivor before his rescue.
+While preparing for a briefing, U.S. Marine Raider Gunnery Sergeant Dylan Murphy (Jay Walker) and his squad Tempest 1-2 are ambushed by Pax forces in an unprovoked offensive on their base.
+Murphy rallies his squad to destroy critical cybersecurity installations to prevent Pax Armata from acquiring them; they succeed in doing so, however while escaping their extraction helicopter is shot down by enemy fire and crashes, to which the team barely survives initially, but they soon then become completely surrounded and overrun by Pax troops that leads into an intense last stand gun battle that kills the entire squad, except Murphy, leaving him the sole survivor before his rescue.

-Over the next few months, the NATO Secretary General is assassinated by Pax Armata, and after no response from NATO, twelve nations leave the alliance in favor of allying with Pax.
+Over the next few months, the conflict worsens when the NATO Secretary General is assassinated by Pax Armata, and after no response from NATO, twelve nations leave the alliance in favor of allying with Pax.
 Meanwhile, Murphy is reassigned to a new Marine Raider squad, Dagger 1–3, under the command of CIA handler Melissa Mills (Erica Luttrell).
-In March 2028, Dagger's squad leader Master Sergeant Haz Carter (Damon Dayoub) and sniper Staff Sergeant Simone "Gecko" Espina (Ashley Reyes) are deployed to Gibraltar to assist a British squad against Pax's occupation, before linking up with Murphy and Dagger's medic Staff Sergeant Cliff Lopez (Jack Murillo) on the main offensive.
-At city hall, they witness the British squad's capture and execution by Pax's local field commander, Alexander Kincaid (Tony Curran), who subsequently escapes.
+In March 2028, Dagger's squad leader Master Sergeant Haz Carter (Damon Dayoub) and sniper Staff Sergeant Simone "Gecko" Espina (Ashley Reyes) are deployed to Gibraltar to assist a British squad in repelling against Pax's occupation, before linking up with Murphy and Dagger's medic Staff Sergeant Cliff Lopez (Jack Murillo) on the main offensive.
+At city hall, they witness the British squad leader's capture and execution by Pax's local field commander, Alexander Kincaid (Tony Curran), who subsequently escapes.

-In June, Mills assigns Dagger to extract biometrics CEO Fayek Selim (Wessam Eldein) from Pax occupied Cairo, with help from Ibrahim Al-Khatib (Adam Lindo), leader of Egyptian Army special forces Unit 777; the mission goes awry, resulting in Selim's death, though the squad extracts the intel needed from Selim's RFID chip in his thumb.
+In June, Mills assigns Dagger to extract biometrics CEO Fayek Selim (Wessam Eldein) from Pax occupied Cairo, with help from Ibrahim Al-Khatib (Adam Lindo), leader of Egyptian Army special forces Unit 777; during this mission it's revealed that Kincaid is an ex-SAS operative who served alongside Carter, before the latter was forced to leave Kincaid behind during a joint American-British covert mission in Iran that went horribly wrong (Referencing and dating back to the events in Battlefield 3).
+Dagger's assignment goes awry, resulting in Selim's death, though the squad extracts the intel needed from Selim's RFID chip in his thumb.
 The chip reveals Kincaid is planning an attack on New York City, where a NATO summit is being held.
-Dagger is deployed to Brooklyn to neutralize the Pax cell planning the attack, while Kincaid is revealed to be an ex-SAS operative who previously served with Carter, before the latter was forced to leave Kincaid behind during a mission.
-While Dagger manages to neutralize the initial attack, they realize Kincaid's real target is U.S. President Fernandez (Benito Martinez).
+Dagger is deployed to Brooklyn to neutralize the Pax cell planning the attack, While Dagger manages to neutralize the initial attack, they realize Kincaid's real target is U.S. President Fernandez (Benito Martinez).
 The following morning, Pax ambushes Fernandez's motorcade; Dagger manages to extract the President and lead him to safety, but Kincaid ambushes Murphy and Carter, resulting in Kincaid fatally stabbing Carter.
 Before Carter dies, he makes Murphy squad leader of Dagger.